mia-care/documentation/docs/p4samd/security/roles_permissions.md

 A user must have the `p4samd.test.ai.evaluate` permission to request a new [AI-based evaluation][tests-ai] of a test, which would overwrite any existing evaluation.

 Without the required permissions, the user can see all the details about existing test evaluations, but cannot trigger a new evaluation from both the [Tests][tests] table and drawer.

+### Run test suite

+A user must have the `p4samd.test.suite.run` permission to execute a test suite.

+Without the required permissions, the user can see all the details about existing evaluations, but cannot trigger a new execution.

+### Delete test suite

+A user must have the `p4samd.test.suite.delete` permission to delete a test suite.

 ### Create Console project